-The Government is pressing ahead with its plans to tear up the national teacher pay system and with its damaging changes to our pensions.
-Michael Gove wants to dismantle the national pay structure and introduce performance related pay for all teachers.
+The Government has pressed ahead with its plans to tear up the national teacher pay system and with its damaging changes to our pensions.
+It has dismantled the national pay structure and introduced performance related pay for all teachers.
 This page contains the resources you need to support the NUT's campaign on teachers' pay.
-For full details of the campaign and the latest news, click here to go to our main campaign page.
+For full details of the Protect Teachers, Defend Education campaign and the latest news, click here to go to our main campaign page.

-Download an NUT pay briefing that looks at the key issues in the Government's plans
+Download an NUT pay briefing that looks at the key issues in the Government's reforms.

 Joint NUT/NASUWT Model Pay Policy

-A letter by the NUT Senior Solicitor sent to Mr Gove strenuously refuting the mistaken position of his Department that the pay checklist of the NUT and the NASUWT is in any way unlawful.
+A letter by the NUT Senior Solicitor sent to former Secretary of State for Education Michael Gove strenuously refuting the mistaken position of his Department that the pay checklist of the NUT and the NASUWT is in any way unlawful.

 NUT commentaries on NAHT and ASCL model pay policy and guidance

-School Pay Policies NUT Briefing On Position Of Teacher Governors
+School Pay Policies NUT Briefing On the Position Of Teacher Governors

 This NUT briefing note sets out advice on teacher governors' entitlements to take part in discussions on school pay policies.
 Teacher governors are NOT in the NUT's view precluded from taking part in such discussions at governing body or committee meetings by their employment status or perceived financial interests.

 Student teachers give a resounding thumbs down to the Government's proposals